mbroadst/rethunk/README.md

 ##### Note about connections

-If you do not wish to use rethinkdbdash connection pool, you can implement yours.
-The connections created with rethinkdbdash emits a "release" event when they receive an error, an atom, or the end (or full) sequence.
+If you do not wish to use rethunk connection pool, you can implement yours.
+The connections created with rethunk emits a "release" event when they receive an error, an atom, or the end (or full) sequence.

 A connection can also emit a "timeout" event if the underlying connection times out.